-1. Follow Steps #1 and #2 as above for Standard or Stubby Cover

-2. For the XT Vane, you probably need to use cable ties.
-Before lacing, first cinch down the cover by using Cable Ties (Zap Straps or Zip Ties) - long ones.
-Only need 3 or 4.
-Loop them through the eyelets and around the lower big, square, black frame tube.
+- 1. Follow Steps #1 and #2 as above for Standard or Stubby Cover - 2.
+For the XT Vane, you probably need to use cable ties.
+Before lacing, first cinch down the cover by with 3 or 4 long ones.
+Loop them through the eyelets and around the lower big, square, black Tube Frame.
 The purpose is to put minimal pressure on the round tube.

 Warning: cinching on the round tube may result in breaking the weld.
-Be sure to attach the ties to the lower black frame tube.
+Be sure to attach the ties to the lower black Frame Tube.